Ear Health: Essential Tips for Travelers

-During takeoff and landing, changes in air pressure affect your middle ear, causing a sensation often known as 'ear barotrauma' or 'ear popping'.
-Normally, the Eustachian tube in your ear equalises this pressure, but blockages from earwax or congestion can make this difficult, resulting in pain, muffled hearing, or discomfort.
+During takeoff and landing, your ears may hurt due to changes in air pressure.
+This phenomenon is known as 'ear barotrauma' or 'ear popping.'
+Normally, your Eustachian tube equalizes this pressure.
+However, blockages from earwax or congestion can make this process difficult.
+This can lead to pain, muffled hearing, or discomfort.

 Preventing Ear Discomfort When Flying